 The charger and battery pack are not serviceable.
+There are no serviceable parts inside the charger or battery pack.

-To assure product SAFETY and RELIABILITY, repairs, maintenance and adjustment should be performed by a DEWALT factory service center, a DEWALT authorized service center or other qualified service personnel.
+To assure product SAFETY and RELIABILITY, repairs, maintenance and adjustments should be performed by a DEWALT factory service center, a DEWALT authorized service center or other qualified service personnel.
 Always use identical replacement parts.